 New York, NY

 All Amazon links point to Prime pages, sold directly by Amazon without any add-ons.
 When ordering from B&H Photo, be sure to check their holiday schedule and hours of operation.
-Precision Camera and Texas Media Systems are full-line Canon dealers, but they do not list everything on their sites.
+Precision Camera is a full-line Canon dealer, but they do not list everything on their site.
 Even if a purchase link is greyed out, they might still be able to order the item if you contact them directly by phone or online.

 How To Read The Comparison Chart

 Mouse over the metric weight value to see the Imperial equivalent in a pop-up.
 ISO is stated as a maximum value in video mode at the highest resolution.
 “Aud. i/o” refers to audio input (a microphone terminal) and output (a headphone jack).
 “Art.
 LCD” refers to an articulating LCD display, which is either variable-angle (vari) or non-articulating (fixed).
 “End. stills / vid” refers to battery endurance assuming a full charge at normal temperatures.
 The various DSLR user manuals, linked below, will provide more specific details regarding battery endurance in recording and playback modes under various conditions.
 Model numbers are provided for battery grips, battery chargers and AC adapters.
 Be advised that the prices shown on this page are listed at full MSRP (the manufacturer’s suggested retail price) and may not reflect current discounts and promotions offered by dealers.
 In most cases — that is, for all models except those most recently announced — the actual amount will most likely fall below the prices given here.